ceejbot/nanoleaves/README.md

 ```

 The `setPanel()` function takes a single frame object, with id and frame array, and updates *just* that panel in the current static display.

+There's an example of setting an entire static animation display in [examples/static-display.js](examples/static-display.js).
+Use `nanoleaves panels` to get a list of valid panel ids.

 ## License